Businesses around the world are working hard to adapt to a new way of life brought on by the COVID-19 pandemic.

 There are some steps you can take that will foster a virtual culture that thrives, regardless of location:

-- Ensure your managers and workers embrace good virtual leadership skills and incorporate them into their day-to-day activities.
+- s and workers embrace good virtual leadership skills and incorporate them into their day-to-day activities.
 You can do this by making transparency and inclusion part of your company culture.

 - Senior leadership should make it a priority to transform the company into a virtual-ready organization by holding routine virtual leadership training sessions.
 The initial training session will teach managers how to adapt to the virtual workplace, and subsequent training can be aimed at helping them get acclimated to their new role as virtual leaders.